 The public can play a huge role in both citizen science (collecting data for larger research projects) and conservation actions (protecting species and habitats), but only if individuals are excited and interested.

-Below is a sampling of my science communication talks, writing, and interviews for various events, competitions, and media.
+Below is a sampling of my science communication talks, interviews, and writing for various events, competitions, and media.
 If you are interested in hiring me for an event or commissioning my writing, please contact me here!

 FameLab Ireland 2020